A complete guide to Zendesk Messenger in 2026

 Zendesk Messenger pricing explained

-First things first, Zendesk Messenger isn’t something you buy separately.
-It’s a core piece of the Zendesk Suite plans, so you’ll need to be on one of those to use it.
-The basic AI features are included starting with the Suite Team plan.
+Zendesk Messenger is a core piece of the Zendesk Suite plans, ensuring it's integrated into the platform you already use.
+Professional AI features are available starting with the Suite Team plan.

-Here’s a quick look at the annual pricing as of late 2024:
+Here’s a look at the annual pricing as of 2026:

-• Suite Team: $55 per agent/month.
-This gets you Messaging and basic AI with a limited number of automated resolutions.
+Suite Team: $55 per agent/month.
+Includes Messaging and essential AI automation features.

-• Suite Professional: $115 per agent/month.
-You get everything in Team, plus things like skills-based routing and a higher allowance for AI resolutions.
+Suite Professional: $115 per agent/month.
+Includes everything in Team, plus more advanced routing and a higher allowance for AI resolutions.

-Zendesk Messenger: A powerful foundation with critical gaps
+Zendesk Messenger: A powerful foundation for modern support

-If you’re ready to make your Zendesk Messenger truly intelligent, eesel AI can help.
-It integrates in one click to automate frontline support, help agents draft replies, and more.
-You can get started in minutes, not months.
+If you're looking to enhance your Zendesk Messenger setup, eesel AI is one option that can help.
+It integrates in one click to help agents draft replies and more.
+You can get started in minutes to see how it complements your Zendesk ecosystem.

 Frequently asked questions